ericuni/dnn/README.md

+- automobile: LinearRegressor, DNNRegressor and custom dnn regressor using dense layer
 - iris: DNNClassifier and custom dnn classifier implementation using dense layer
-- automobile: LinearRegressor, DNNRegressor and custom dnn regressor using dense layer
+- mnist: linear and CNN